 On October 13, 2017, our case was heard in court.
 The judge granted a final opportunity to amend the Complaint not to be brought under the Adjoining Landowners Act.
 This amended Complaint is to be filed on November 3rd.

 Next status update in court is November 13th at 9:00.
 Stay tuned for updates.

 Health and Safety Concerns

 Increasing traffic safety hazard for children arriving and departing from school due to expected congestion.
-According to the Traffic Impact Study performed for this project, there will be an estimated 40% increase (an additional 782 trips per day) in traffic volume generated by this gas station.
+According to the Traffic Impact Study performed for this project, there will be an estimated 40% new trips (an additional 782 trips per day) generated by this gas station.
 Fuel tankers will exit making a right turn onto Main Street crossing the center line in the road.
 Left turns onto Main Street from the gas station will be allowed.
 This is an accident waiting to happen.

 Exposing our kids to a serious health risk with increased gas fumes and vehicle exhaust resulting in higher concentrations of Benzene, which is carcinogenic to humans and classified as a hazardous air pollutant.
 “Increased risk of childhood leukemia was found with residential addresses near gas stations...”